flyteorg/flytectl/docs/source/gen/flytectl_get_cluster-resource-attribute.rst

  flytectl get cluster-resource-attribute -p flytectldemo -d development core.control_flow.run_merge_sort.merge_sort

-e.g., output from the command
+Example: output from the command:

 .. code-block:: json

  {"project":"flytectldemo","domain":"development","workflow":"core.control_flow.run_merge_sort.merge_sort","attributes":{"buzz":"lightyear","foo":"bar"}}

 Write the cluster resource attributes to a file.
 If there are no cluster resource attributes, the command throws an error.
-Here, the config file is written to cra.yaml file: e.g., content of cra.yaml
+The config file is written to cra.yaml file.
+Example: content of cra.yaml:

 ::